-PROCEDURES for identifying and reporting cases, or suspected cases, of abuse.
-The definitions of the four categories of abuse are detailed in Appendix A processes are followed to ensure that those who are unsuitable to work with children are not employed.
+PROCEDURES for identifying and referring cases, or suspected cases, of abuse or exploitation.
+The definitions of the four categories of abuse are detailed in Appendix A

 SUPPORTING CHILDREN particularly those who may have been abused or witnessed violence towards others.